boildeg/boildeg.github.io/README.md

   }
   ```

-- **Commit the changes:** Now commit to your **main** branch with your changes.
+- **Commit the changes:** Now comm it to your **main** branch with your changes.
 Wait a few minutes so that the CI/CD pipeline can publish your website to GitHub Pages.
 You can check the progress in the [Actions](https://github.com/arifszn/gitprofile/actions) tab.

 Your portfolio website will be live shortly.
 Any time you commit a change to the **main** branch, the website will be automatically updated.
 If you face any issue viewing the website, double-check the `base` value in the `vite.config.js` file.
 Also, check if **Source** is set to **GitHub Actions** in **Settings** ➜ **Pages** ➜ **Build and deployment**.